cloudcommune/kolla-ansible/doc/source/user/quickstart.rst

   - Debian
   - RHEL

-  For newcomers, we recommend to use CentOS 7, CentOS 8 or Ubuntu 18.04.
+  For newcomers, we recommend to use CentOS 7 or Ubuntu 18.04.

   .. code-block:: console